Web Player API

 loadFontData(url:string)

-Loads font data from a given URL and adds it to the internal font registry.
+Loads font data from a given URL and loads it into the runtime font registry.

 Parameters